marcduiker/azure-functions-university/lessons/typescript/blob/blob-lesson-ts.md

     }
    ```

-9. In case we receive a body we store the JSON body via the output binding.
+9. In case we receive a body we store the JSON body in the Blob storage.
 As we put in place the output binding, this is straightforward, as we just need to transfer the JSON object in the body to the binding available via the Function context:

    ```typescript
    if (req.body){